 Computational Photography and Image Manipulation CMPT 461 (3)

 Computational Photography is concerned with overcoming the limitations of traditional photography with computation: in optics, sensors, and geometry; and even in composition, style, and human interfaces.
 The course covers computational techniques to improve the way we process, manipulate, and interact with visual media.
 The covered topics include image-based lighting and rendering, camera geometry and optics, computational apertures, advanced image filtering operations, high-dynamic range, image blending, texture synthesis and inpainting.
-Prerequisite: CMPT 361, MACM 201 and 316, all with a minimum grade of C-.
+Prerequisite: CMPT 361, (MACM 201 or CMPT 210), and MACM 316, all with a minimum grade of C-.
 Students with credit for CMPT 451 may not take this course for further credit.

 Mo 12:30 PM – 1:20 PM

 AQ 3149, Burnaby